AL12108285/AL12108285.github.io/notebook.md

 As long as your polygon block draws the right picture, it doesn't matter to the rest of the project what's inside it.

+The for block's default counter name, i stands for "index."
+You can change this name by clicking it.
+To use the counter, drag it into the script.